 So, what is the civil liability of helping a person during a medical emergency when you don’t have any training?
 Below, Chicago personal injury lawyers at Curcio & Casciato explain the Good Samaritan Law Illinois.

-The term, “good samaritan” typically refers to the biblical parable of the good samaritan.
-The story explains that an abused and beaten traveler had been left for dead on the side of the road.
+The term “good samaritan” typically refers to the biblical parable of the Good Samaritan.
+The story explains that an abused and beaten traveler was left for dead on the side of the road.
 Many people passed by until someone stopped to help.
-The person who helped was coined “the good samaritan.”
+The person who helped was coined “the good Samaritan.”

-All 50 states have good samaritan laws.
-In general, these laws protect the good samaritans who provide help during an emergency and accidentally further injure the victim in the process.
-In other words, good samaritan laws protect a good samaritan from being held liable for negligence if the attempted rescue doesn’t go well.
+All 50 states have good Samaritan laws.
+These laws generally protect good Samaritans who provide help during an emergency and accidentally further injure the victim.
+In other words, good Samaritan laws protect a good Samaritan from being held liable for negligence if the attempted rescue doesn’t go well.

 Every state has its own type of good samaritan law.
 While some states only protect trained and licensed healthcare providers, other states protect anyone, regardless of his or her training.

-Good samaritan laws provide numerous protections to those trying to help.
-These laws are in place to encourage people to step up and help when such services could save someone else’s life.
+Good Samaritan laws provide numerous protections to those trying to help.
+These laws encourage people to step up and help when such services could save someone else’s life.
 The threat or fear of litigation would be a major deterrent to a bystander witnessing an emergency.

 In some situations, calling 911 and waiting isn’t enough.
 Even in ideal situations, an emergency medical technician may take up to 15 minutes to arrive.
 For busier cities, this time can be closer to 30 minutes.